Can I stay at camp on the weekends when I am "off"?

 Do I need to bring my own linens if I'm coming by plane?

-If I'm coming by plane or train, how do I get from the airport/train station to camp?
+If I'm coming by plane, train or bus, how do I get from the airport/train/bus station to camp?

 We'll pick you up!
 On your staff home page, you have an option to tell us all of your arrival and departure information and whether or not you would like for like for us to pick you up.
 We will pick you up and bring you to camp and return you at the end of the summer at no charge from any of the following locations: